Students should meet with their faculty advisor prior to registration each semester. Registration dates are posted throughout campus and online.

 Credit for Prior Learning

-Students may have acquired outside the traditional college classroom through past work, independent reading and study, training programs or in-service courses, volunteer service, cultural or artistic pursuits, hobbies and recreational pastimes, community or religious activities, organizational memberships, adult education, non-credit courses, study abroad, military training not evaluated for credit by ACE, or other experiences.
-Credit for Prior Learning allows a student to articulate this knowledge and potentially earn credit for it.
+Students may have acquired learning outside the traditional college classroom through past work, independent reading and study, training programs or in-service courses, volunteer service, cultural or artistic pursuits, hobbies, and recreational pastimes, community or religious activities, organizational memberships, adult education, non-credit courses, study abroad, military training not evaluated for credit by ACE, or other experiences.
+Credit for Prior Learning allows a student to demonstrate this knowledge and potentially earn academic credit for it.
 Methods for evaluating prior learning include Credit by Examination; Credit for Experience; and Credit for Non-Academic Learning.
-A student interested in credit for prior learning should work with his/her advisor or Division Dean.
+Students interested in credit for prior learning should work with their faculty advisor or Division Dean.

 Credit by Examination

 Credit by examination enables students with previous education or self-study to receive credit for courses.
 Credit for a maximum of ten (10) semester hours may be earned in this way.
 A fee of $25 per credit hour is assessed for each examination taken.
-Students may not receive credit by examination for courses they have failed and these examinations cannot be taken during the semester of the student’s graduation.
+Credit shall be counted as hours earned only and shall not be considered in determining the grade point average.
+Students may not receive credit by examination for courses they have failed, and these examinations cannot be taken during the semester of the student's graduation.

 Credit for Experience

 Credit for experience enables students with previous experience in a subject matter in a non-traditional matter to receive credit.
-The Division Dean of Chair evaluate the documentation provided by the student which demonstrates competency in the subject.
+The Division Dean or Chair evaluates the documentation provided by the student, which demonstrates competency in the subject.
 Credit shall be counted as hours earned only and shall not be considered in determining the grade point average.
 No more than ten (10) semester hours may be earned in this way.
-A fee of $25 per credit hour is assessed for each examination taken.
-Students may not receive credit for experience during the semester of the student’s graduation.
+A fee of $25 per credit hour is assessed for each credit hour awarded.
+Students may not receive credit for experience during the semester of the student's graduation.

 Credit for Non-Academic Learning

 Credit for non-academic learning enables students with previous experience in a subject matter through a non-academic training program to receive credit.
-The Division Dean of Chair evaluate the documentation provided by the student which demonstrates competency in the subject.
+The Division Dean or Chair evaluates the documentation provided by the student, which demonstrates competency in the subject.
 Credit shall be counted as hours earned only and shall not be considered in determining the grade point average.
 No more than ten (10) semester hours may be earned in this way.
-A fee of $25 per credit hour is assessed for each examination taken.
-Students may not receive credit for experience during the semester of the student’s graduation.
+A fee of $25 per credit hour is assessed for each credit hour awarded.
+Students may not receive credit for experience during the semester of the student's graduation.

-Any changes of name (resulting from marriage or court action), address, or phone information must be promptly reported to the college.
-Updated address and phone information may be submitted via STARS Online or in the Office of Advising and Counseling.
+Any changes of name (resulting from marriage or court action), address, or phone information must be promptly reported to the College.
+Address and phone information may be updated via STARS Online.
 Name changes require appropriate legal documentation.
-Failure to report a change in this information may result in cancellation of registration or financial aid.
+Failure to report a change in this information may result in the cancellation of registration or financial aid.

-During the first week of classes, students may add new courses to their schedule by processing a drop/add form in the Office of Advising and Counseling.
-If the class has already met, a Dean’s approval is required.
+During the first week of classes, students may add new courses to their schedule by processing a drop/add form in the Office of Advising.
+If the class has already met, a Dean's approval is required.

-- Students who desire to withdraw from one or more of their courses should obtain a drop/add form from the Office of Advising and Counseling, complete it and return it to the Office for processing.
-Please note that withdrawing a course does not guarantee a refund of tuition and fees.
+- Students who desire to withdraw from one or more of their courses should obtain a drop/add form from the Office of Advising, complete it, and return it to the Office for processing.
+Please note that withdrawing from a course does not guarantee a refund of tuition and fees.